manokaran-vijiishwarya-ml/JAVA-Training/Reflection API.md

 The exception java.lang.NoSuchMethodException: Dog.<init>() occurs because the Dog class does not have a default (no-argument) constructor, and the reflection code is trying to create an instance of the Dog class using obj.getDeclaredConstructor().newInstance().

+Angle brackets represents the class with any type.